kaeb13/projekt1/README.md

 "https://developer.mozilla.org/en-US/docs/Web/CSS/transform"
 </p>

-# All of the pictures are taken from pexels.com
+All of the pictures are taken from pexels.com except the header from https://unsplash.com/.
-# All of the fonts are taken from google fonts
+All of the fonts are taken from google fonts
-# All of the icons are taken from fontawesome version 5.
+All of the icons are taken from fontawesome version 5.

-# Created by name: Ebba Kask
+Created by: Ebba Kask
-# Contact: kaskebba@gmail.com
+Contact: kaskebba@gmail.com